| |

 "Wha?
 Oh.
 No, ummm sir.
 I'm fine.
 Just returning some books to Dr. Jackson."

-Jack suppressed a laugh at how red her blush was as she mentioned Daniel.
+Jack suppressed a laugh at how red her blush was as she

 Trying to be kind, he took a few of the books off the top.